Netflix Shows Are All Worldwide Hits -- Until They're Not

 wonder if they're getting paid enough (Score:2)

 Netflix doesn't have to worry about syndication.
-(Score:4, Interesting)
+(Score:5, Interesting)

 Netflix doesn't have to worry about that.
 Syndication has no meaning in an on-demand world.
 They can make a handful of episodes of, say, Marco Polo, and even if most people don't enjoy it, there will be enough people who do that Netflix can cancel the show early yet still get the benefit of the show in perpetuity.
 So for Netflix, pretty much anything they make is a "hit" as long as some people, now or in the extended future, are willing to watch it (and keep their Netflix subscriptions going).